NHSDigital/record-a-vaccination-guidance/app/onboarding-organisations.md

 You can view all the organisations you’ve invited on the home page.

-The status will update from 'invited' to 'active' when the user logs into RAVS for the first time.
+The status will update from 'Invited' to 'Active' when the user logs into RAVS for the first time.

 You can also see if an organisation is 'Deactivated' or 'Closed'.